 MineOS is a series of tutorials and distributions designed to help Minecraft enthusiasts successfully host Minecraft on a Linux or BSD-based platform.
-It is currently distributed as an ISO (MineOS Turnkey) as well as start-to-finish instructions for converting Ubuntu or FreeBSD to a MineOS-assisted server.
+It is currently distributed as an ISO (MineOS Turnkey) for fast deployment and lessening the Linux learning curve, but it can also be installed independently atop an existing BSD/Linux server.

 MineOS Turnkey is the current flagship distribution of MineOS.
 Based on the proven Debian foundation, Turnkey Linux is a perfect delivery system: a trimmed, yet supremely extensible server platform.
 Respun with MineOS components pre-configured, MineOS Turnkey is the quickest way to get a managed hosting platform for Minecraft, capable of starting/stopping, backing up, restoring and archiving your worlds.

 What does MineOS offer to Linux?

 MineOS has always aimed for a very niche audience--this aim has the downside a smaller community than general server solutions, such as Ubuntu Server.
 On the other hand, it has the upside of having a much more targetted and relevant set of applications and documentation to get it working the way it needs to be.

 MineOS is all about learning to be an effective game host.
 Even better, a system administrator.
 Better yet, no sacrifices are made--neither in security nor functionality--to provide users with a fun, educational, and effective server platform.

 To provide a one-stop answer to Minecraft hosting, the following features are pre-configured, optimized, and/or available as tools at your disposal.

 - Web-based server admin page

 -remotely manage your servers, backups, archives, mapping, and console from your browser